 “By 2003, we were determined to tell this story to the rest of the world,” the Tustys write on their website.
 “We had found virtually no one outside the Baltics who knew of the Singing Revolution.
 And yet it was one of the most amazing stories we had ever heard.”

-The resulting film is an inspiring story of hope, nonviolence, and perseverance that has been playing to standing ovations in theaters across the country.
+The resulting film is an inspiring story of hope, nonviolence, and perseverance that has played to standing ovations in theaters across the country and is now available on Apple TV.

 Visit the Index for a complete list of Movie Reviews.